cncf/toc/process/README.md

 TOC members may choose to continue working with projects on due diligence within the weeks before and after KCCN subject to their and others' availability.
 Projects should take all of this into account when planning completion of their due diligence.
 We ask projects to be understanding and considerate of our availability constraints around KCCN and remind everyone that the TOC is not a full-time body, we have primary work commitments in addition to our involvement on the TOC and any projects, TAGs, or community groups we are involved in.

 As the CNCF chooses to create new standalone occurrences of KCCN, this freeze should be reviewed to ensure ample time is available to conduct activities to support project moving levels.
 It may include restricting to just two freezes a year, or a complete re-evaluation of the freeze in light of whatever changes have transpired.
-For other events besides KCCN Europe and North America, individual TOC member should continue to communicate to projects when they are not available while traveling on these events.
+For other events besides KCCN Europe and North America, individual TOC member should continue to communicate their availability to projects while traveling to these events.

 #### Additional information